-The trick to a good Brussels sprout is getting it nice and crispy, and pre-heating the baking sheet in a hot oven allows you to get that much-needed caramelization.
-Finished with some garlicky breadcrumbs, parmesan, and fresh lemon juice, this simple recipe may just be your new go-to.
+The trick to good oven-fried brussels sprouts is getting it nice and crispy, and pre-heating the baking sheet in a hot oven allows you to get that much-needed caramelization.
+Finished with some garlicky breadcrumbs, parmesan, and fresh lemon juice, this simple oven-fried brussels sprouts recipe may just be your new go-to.

 1. Place a rimmed baking sheet in the oven and preheat to 450°F.